george-hopkins/drgarbagetools/com.drgarbage.web/_posts/control-flow-graph-factory/2014-04-23-graph-compare.markdown

 Two graphs produced by [Control Flow Graph Factory][cfgf] can be compared by the following way:

 * Select two graphs in Eclipse Package Explorer
-* Right click at "Compare with: Each other" as depicted below
+* Right click over selected items, then **Compare with** > **Each other** as depicted below

 ![sd]({{ site.imgurl }}{{ page.url }}how-to-compare-graphs.png)

 Graphical user interface <a name="how"></a>
 --------------

-After the first steps of graph comparison a new tab *Compare* pops up.
+After the first steps of graph comparison a new Eclipse tab *Compare* pops up.
 ![sd]({{ site.imgurl }}{{ page.url }}compare-opened.png)

-The graphical user interface represents these two selected graphs side by side in the new opened tab.
-On the upper left corner the drop-down list indicates that the current window presents **Graph compare**.
-In case the graphs keep any meta information, it makes possible to compare the as text-to-text.
+The graphical user interface represents two selected graphs side by side in the new opened tab.
+On the upper-left corner the drop-down list indicates that the current window presents **Graph compare**.
+In case the graphs keep any meta information, it makes possible to choose text-to-text compare.

-The management panel of actions is placed in the upper right corner and looks as follows:
+The management panel of actions is placed in the upper-right corner and looks as follows:
 <div style="height: 20px; margin-top: -10px;" >
 	<center>
 		<h3>This button executes:  <a id="used"></a> </h3>